aryanrajtrangham/Courses_from_priyanshu/Docker.md

     - 1: Failure = the container is not working correctly
     - 2: Reserved = do not use this exit code
   - ENTRYPOINT : best used to set the image's main command and doesn't allow to override the command.
+  - WORKDIR : instruction sets the working directory for any RUN, CMD, ENTRYPOINT,COPY and ADD instruction that follow it in the Dockerfile
+  - ENV : instruction sets the environment variable {key} to the value {value}.